Disney’s Hollywood Studios Hidden Gems

 Animation Courtyard is a great place to meet all of your Disney Junior pals.

-Keep your eyes peeled for roaming Storm Troopers.
+Keep your eyes peeled for roaming Storm Troopers roaming the area.

 In Walt Disney Presents you can often find a popular character meet and greet or a preview for an upcoming Disney movie.

 If you ask the Cast Member at the entrance to Walt Disney Presents you may be able to become a citizen of Walt Disney World.
 If you can pass the citizenship exam of course!

 Pull the rope in the well outside of Indiana Jones and listen.
 After the show as you are exiting try to take the FAR RIGHT stairway (as you are facing the stage), on the landings look for a Cast Member’s hand holding the golden Idol from the movie, pat the idol on your way by.

 Explore the Backlot Express restaurant.
 Here you can find all kinds of props along with some great hidden references.
 Especially read some of the postings on the bulletin boards scattered throughout the restaurant.

 Check out Sid Cahuenga’s to the left as you enter the park.
 Here you may encounter a character or two.